BUR073/CVAnalyser/README.md

-# Smart CV Analyzer -
+# Smart CV Analyzer

 ## SID: 2408078

 ## Introduction

-The project outlined below is part of my 1st year Software Principles module assesment at Anglia Ruskin University.
-This is my first project in Java as well as my first introduction to the Object Oriented Programming style.
+The project outlined below is part of my 1st year Software Principles module assessment at Anglia Ruskin University.
+This is my first project in Java as well as my first introduction to the Object-Oriented Programming style.
 ## Background

 Recruitment teams face the challenge of manually screening hundreds of resumes, a process that is both time-consuming and prone to errors.
 This project aims to develop a **Smart CV Analyzer** that automates this process by leveraging Natural Language Processing (NLP) to jobDescriptionNLP resumes, extract relevant skills and experience, and match them to job requirements.